-On the big screen, Bissett made her film debut in Oliver Stone’s “The Doors,” in which she played the wife of Doors’ guitarist Robbie Krieger.
-Her subsequent films include the coming-of-age comedy “Book of Love” and the psychological thriller “Mikey.”
+On the big screen, Bissett made her feature film debut in Oliver Stone’s The Doors, in which she played the wife of Doors’ guitarist Robbie Krieger.
+Her subsequent films include the coming-of-age comedy Book of Love and the psychological thriller Mikey.

-In addition to acting, Bissett has hosted numerous shows, most recently co-hosting Lifetime Television’s morning talk show, “The Balancing Act” and previously hosting “Parenting & Beyond,” a show that offered parents creative solutions to everyday problems so that they can have more quality time to enjoy their family and watch their children grow.
+In addition to acting, Bissett has hosted numerous shows, most recently co-hosting Lifetime’s morning talk show, “The Balancing Act.”
+Previously, she hosted “Parenting & Beyond,” a show that offered parents creative solutions to everyday problems in order for them to have more quality time to enjoy their family and watch their children growing up.
 She also hosted the PBS educational special, “Teach More, Love More,” which followed four families, each with a child in one of the four critical stages of early childhood development -- newborn, infancy, toddlerhood and preschool.
-As host, Josie guided viewers through the program, which explores the joys, fears and a myriad of questions that accompany the beginning of life.
+As host, Bissett guided viewers through the program, which explores the joys, fears and a myriad of questions that accompany the beginning of life.
 “Teach More, Love More” included interviews with nationally renowned experts such as Dr. T. Berry Brazelton.

 Bissett has been the face of several national commercial campaigns, including Neutrogena’s skin care line and Dr. Scholl’s Pedicure Essentials, an entire line of 14 different products designed to pamper the feet.
 Additionally, she was a spokesperson for Murad Skin Care’s Resurgence® Regimen, the first comprehensive line of products formulated exclusively to help revitalize and rebuild hormonally aging skin.

 Bissett resides in Seattle with her 15-year-old daughter Maya and her new husband Tom Doig.
 She is currently working on her next children’s book.
 For more information, please visit